sarojamishra/AuthenticationPortal/README.md

 # AuthenticationPortal
 This portal would have projects related to multiple auth mechanisms
+# OAuth2
+# SAML
+# OpenID and OpenId connect

+It will implement new Restful services